 Start Supplemental Information

-Pursuant to 40 CFR 55.12 of the OCS rule, consistency reviews will occur: (1) At least annually; (2) upon receipt of a Notice of Intent under 40 CFR 55.4; or, (3) when a state or local agency submits a rule to EPA to be considered for incorporation by reference in 40 CFR part 55.
-This action is being taken in response to requirements submitted by Maryland on May 6, 2016.
-Section 328(a) of the Act requires that EPA establish requirements to control air pollution from OCS sources located within 25 miles of states' seaward boundaries that are the same as the corresponding onshore requirements.
-To comply with this statutory mandate, EPA must incorporate applicable onshore rules into 40 CFR part 55 as they exist for onshore sources.
-This Start Printed Page 62394limits EPA's flexibility in deciding which requirements will be incorporated into 40 CFR part 55 and prevents EPA from making substantive changes to the requirements it incorporates.
-As a result, EPA may be incorporating rules into 40 CFR part 55 that do not conform to all of EPA's state implementation plan (SIP) guidance or certain requirements of the Act.
+Pursuant to 40 CFR 55.12 of the OCS rule, consistency reviews will occur: (1) At least annually; (2) upon receipt of a Notice of Intent under 40 CFR 55.4; or (3) when a state or local agency submits a rule to EPA to be considered for incorporation by reference in 40 CFR part 55.
+This proposed action is being taken in response to requirements submitted by Maryland.
+Section 328(a) of the Act requires that EPA establish requirements to control air pollution from OCS sources located within 25 miles of states' seaward boundaries that are the same as onshore requirements.
+To comply with this statutory mandate, EPA must incorporate applicable onshore rules into 40 CFR part 55 as they exist onshore.
+This limits EPA's flexibility in deciding which requirements will be incorporated into 40 CFR part 55 and prevents EPA from making substantive changes to the requirements it incorporates.
+As a result, EPA may be incorporating rules into 40 CFR part 55 that do not conform to all of EPA's state implementation Start Printed Page 65662plan (SIP) guidance or certain requirements of the Act.
 Consistency updates may result in the inclusion of state or local rules or regulations into 40 CFR part 55, even though the same rules may ultimately be disapproved for inclusion as part of the SIP.
 Inclusion in the OCS rule does not imply that a rule meets the requirements of the Act for SIP approval, nor does it imply that the rule will be approved by EPA for inclusion in the SIP.

 II.
 EPA's Evaluation

-and requirements that regulate toxics which are not related to the attainment and maintenance of federal and state ambient air quality standards.
-EPA finds that Maryland's rules meet these requirements.
+and requirements that regulate toxics which are not related to the attainment and maintenance of Federal and State ambient air quality standards.

 III.
 Final Action

 EPA is taking direct final action to incorporate the applicable provisions of the Code of Maryland Regulations into 40 CFR part 55 as required under section 328(a)(1) of the CAA.
 EPA is publishing this rule without prior proposal because EPA views this as a noncontroversial amendment and anticipates no adverse comment.
-However, in the “Proposed Rules” section of this Federal Register, EPA is publishing a separate document that will serve as the proposal to approve the update to Maryland's OCS regulations if adverse comments are filed.
-This rule will be effective on November 8, 2016 without further notice unless EPA receives adverse comment by October 11, 2016.
+However, in the “Proposed Rules” section of today's Federal Register, EPA is publishing a separate document that will serve as the proposal to approve the SIP revision if adverse comments are filed.
+This rule will be effective on December 28, 2015 without further notice unless EPA receives adverse comment by November 27, 2015.
 If EPA receives adverse comment, EPA will publish a timely withdrawal in the Federal Register informing the public that the rule will not take effect.
 EPA will address all public comments in a subsequent final rule based on the proposed rule.
 EPA will not institute a second comment period on this action.
 Any parties interested in commenting must do so at this time.

 IV.
 Incorporation by Reference